-See my Science Outreach page for more details!
+See my Science Writing page for a link!

 CV Email LinkedIn Facebook

-I am designing, organizing and teaching a course in forensics for 20 seventh graders.
+I designed, organized and taught a course in forensics for 20 seventh graders.

 For my graduate work, I worked with David Mott at the University of South Carolina School of Medicine, where I used electrophysiology to study synaptic plasticity in epilepsy...

 Why I write?
 Most, if not all, funding for basic science comes from taxpayer’s money.
 Hence, scientists have an obligation to communicate their science to the public in a way that is clear and concise, but never condescending or over-simplified.

 If you want a scientific paper to be explained in non-scientific terms, contact me at Sloka@SlokaIyengar.com.

 Why I advocate?
 All science is funded by taxpayer money.
 It is for this reason that scientists have a moral obligation to inform people of their findings.
 In addition, funding for biomedical...